 - What types of properties have you managed – i.e.: commercial real estate or residential?

 - Ask what specific services their company offers and are included.
-For instance, you will want someone to be very knowledgeable of Landlord-Tenant Law within your city.
+For instance, you will want someone to be very knowledgeable about Landlord-Tenant Law within your city.

 - Ask them about their tenant screening process – how extensive is it?
 What exact steps do they take?